Treatment of Osgood-Schlatter Disease Using LLLT/PBMT

 Imaging may be used to rule out other potential causes of knee pain, such as fractures or ligament injuries.
 X-rays are often used to confirm the presence of a bony bump and to ensure the condition is not related to other structural issues or other pathology.

-Why Choose Low-Level Laser Therapy (LLLT) or Photobiomodulation Therapy (PBMT)?
+Why Choose Low-Level Laser Therapy (LLLT)?

 The Role of Physical Therapy in Osgood-Schlatter Disease/Syndrome